Attestation of Power of Attorney at Indian Embassy in USA can be done by post or in-person.

 - 2 passport size photograph to be affixed against your name on POA.

 NOTE: It is advised to carry the original version of the documents with you for verification, in case consulate asks for it.

-- Your original POA (2 copies) and original passport would be taken up by the consulate officer after making you sign in front of him.
+- Your original POA, a photocopy and original passport would be taken up by the consulate officer after making you sign in front of him.